wordsmythe/employer-test/README.md

 * Is all employee compensation public knowledge?
 * Is all employee compensation known within the company?
 * Is employee compensation shared within the team?

+### What kind of meals are compensations?

+* Is lunch provided?
+* Is dinner available and provided?
+* Is there non-meal time food available?

+### Is transportation compensated?

+* Is the work location easily accessible via public transportation?
+* Is there a commuter benefit program to pay for transportation?

 ## Organizational Structure